LvChengbin/tox/README.md

 ### toxc

+> toxc is used to manage tox points.

 - toxc: show info of tox
 - toxc status: show infomation of current point
 - toxc init @name: to make a dir be a tox point with it's name and points can be anonymous.